operator-framework/java-operator-sdk/README.md

 ## Dealing with Consistency

+### Run Single Instance

+There should be always just one instance of an operator running at a time (think process).
+If there there would be two ore more, in general it could lead to concurrency issues.
+Note that we are also doing optimistic locking when we update a resource.
+In this way the operator is not highly available.
+However for operators this not necessary an issue, if the operator just gets restarted after it went down.

+### Operator Restarts

+When an operator is started we got events for every resource (of a type we listen to) already on the cluster.
+Even if the resource is not changed
+(We use `kubectl get ... --watch` in the background).
+This can be a huge amount of resources depending on your use case.
+So it could be a good case just have a status field on the resource which is checked, if there anything needs to be done.

 ### At Least Once

-To implement controller logic, we need just override two methods: `createOrUpdateResource` and `deleteResource`.
+To implement controller logic, we have to override two methods: `createOrUpdateResource` and `deleteResource`.
 These methods are called if a resource is create/changed or marked for deletion.
-In most cases these methods will be called just once, but in some corner cases can happen that are called more then once.
+In most cases these methods will be called just once, but in some rare cases can happen that are called more then once.
 In practice this means that the implementation needs to be **idempotent**.

-### Operator Restarts

 ### Deleting a Resource

+During deletion process we use [Kubernetes finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers
+"Kubernetes docs") finalizers.
+This is required, since it can happen that the operator is not running, while the delete operation is executed.
+In this case we would not catch the delete event (we are using .
+So we automatically add a finalizer first time we update the resource if its not there.